 v.
 11 Why did Israel reject Him?

 OT prophecies pointed to Him.
 Jesus fulfilled 330 direct prophecies.
 They beheld His glory and His miraculous works.
 They saw the light, but they put that Light out.
-He never sinned, and they knew it deep down, and none could convict Him of sin.

 Israel was not just ignorant.
 They were willfully ignorant.
 Why did they not believe?
 They didn't want to!
 And when you don't want to believe, no amount of evidence will convince you.

 Jesus gave them every opportunity to come to the truth.

 Jesus is the way, but they WOULD NOT walk with Him.